werf/website/pages_en/rails/200_real_apps/020_logging.md

 By default, Rails saves logs to a file instead of stdout/stderr.
 Set the appropriate environment variable (`RAILS_LOG_TO_STDOUT=1`) to enable redirecting logs (including errors) to stdout.

-Since streaming logs to stdout is all we need, they will be directed to stdout in all cases regardless of the environment variables.
+Since streaming logs to stdout is all we need, they will be directed to stdout **in all cases** regardless of the environment variables:

 {% include snippetcut_example path="config/environments/production.rb" syntax="ruby" snippet="logger" examples=page.examples %}